Jhayes97/PowerShell/AD/AD-QuickWins/Best Practice.md

 https://adsecurity.org/?p=3458

-# Kerberos Pre-Authentication not required
+# Kerberos Pre-Authentication Not Required

 Also known as AS-REP roasting, your organization is in big trouble if this misconfiguration is present.
 The secondary sobriquet comes from the mix of Kerbe*roasting* and the second step seen below in the Kerberos protocol for generating tickets.